2022–23 Bundesliga

-The 2022–23 Bundesliga is the 60th season of the Bundesliga, Germany's premier football competition.
-It began on 5 August 2022 and is scheduled to conclude on 27 May 2023.
+The 2022–23 Bundesliga was the 60th season of the Bundesliga, Germany's premier football competition.
+It began on 5 August 2022 and concluded on 27 May 2023.

-Bayern Munich are the ten-time consecutive defending champions.
+Bayern Munich were the ten-time consecutive defending champions and retained their title.

+Going into the final match-day on 27 May, Borussia Dortmund needed a home win over Mainz 05 to clinch the title, irrespective of Bayern's result.
+However, they drew 2–2, and Jamal Musiala's late winner against 1.
+FC Köln sealed the eleventh consecutive Bundesliga for Bayern.
+This was the first time since the 1999–2000 season, when Bayern pipped Bayer Leverkusen on goal difference, that the title was decided by a tiebreaker and a team won the title after starting the day second.

+Schalke 04 and Hertha BSC were relegated to the 2.
+Bundesliga.

+Bayern Munich celebrated a double championship when both the women's team and the men's team won the top national football leagues within two days.

+Summary

+The 2022–23 Bundesliga was contested by 18 teams, including promoted sides FC Schalke 04 and SV Werder Bremen.
+Both promoted teams had recently ended long spells in the Bundesliga by being relegated together at the end of the 2020–21 season.

-As the 2022 FIFA World Cup was held between 20 November and 18 December 2022 due to the climatic conditions of the host country Qatar, the league featured an extended pause during the season.
+The fixtures were announced on 17 June 2022.
+As the 2022 FIFA World Cup was held between 20 November and 18 December 2022 in Qatar, the 2022–23 season featured an extended winter break.
 As national team players had to be released by their clubs on 14 November 2022, the last Bundesliga matchday before the break was played from 11–13 November (matchday 15).
 The league resumed ten weeks later on 20 January 2023.

-The fixtures were announced on 17 June 2022.